 As a bonus, these tags can help in saving even more money, by identifying extra spend on idle resources.
 Tags provide greater visibility into resource use and costs, enabling owners to optimize their cloud resource use.

 Tagging also enables audits of confidential data and can identify all the resources requiring additional security scrutiny.
 This is invaluable for organizations that require payments, or store medical information, subject to PCI audits or regulated by the Health Insurance Portability and Accountability Act (HIPAA).

 Cost attribution and tagging, when used correctly, can do wonders for your business.
 Tagging AWS resources helps you track your cloud spend and easily find the information you are looking for.

 Yotascale’s cloud cost management solution can help with tagging hygiene by setting up tagging policies consisting of mandatory flags for tag keys and regular expression validation for tag key values which identify and remediate past inconsistencies.
-For example tags that were named similarly but are not identical, tags with spelling errors or tags keys missing values,
+For example, tags that were named similarly but are not identical, tags with spelling errors or tag keys missing values,

 To learn more about Yotascale, and optimize your AWS Cloud budget, request your Yotascale demo today.